ethereum/ethereum-org-website/src/content/contributing/translation-program/faq/index.md

 The review process is straightforward; once a certain [content bucket](/contributing/translation-program/content-buckets) is 100% translated, we order a review for that content bucket.
 The review process takes place directly in Crowdin.
 Once the review is complete, we update the website with the translated content.

-The review process takes place directly in Crowdin, and once it is complete, we add the translated content to the website.

 ## How do I add content in my language? {#adding-foreign-language-content}